eaasi/user-handbook/source/guide/interface.rst

 Private environments can be deleted by node admin users in two locations in the EaaSI interface: either through the Environments overview page, or on any given environment's details page.

-To delete a private Base or Software Environment from the Environments overview page, select the "Delete" option from the Actions dropdown list for the selected environment.
+To delete a private Base Environment from the Environments overview page, select the "Delete" option from the Actions dropdown list for the selected environment.

 .. image:: images/delete_environment_overview.png

-To delete a private Base, Software or Object Environment from its details page, first select "Details" from the Actions dropdown list for the selected environment, then click on the red "Delete Environment" button at the bottom of the relevant details page.
+To delete a private Base or Object Environment from its details page, first select "Details" from the Actions dropdown list for the selected environment, then click on the red "Delete Environment" button at the bottom of the relevant details page.